Newspaper Page Text

 well was a visitor.
 The club was

-royally served.
+loyally served.
 Next meeting will

 be at the home of Mrs. Willie Mae

-Jones, 1050 Windsor Street Attend
+Jones.
+1050 Windsor Street Attend

 ing members and friends are re